StasisTV/Dota-Midas-Effective-Value/readme.md

 # Midas EV Calculator

-This Python script calculates the effective value from midasing creeps then sort and displays the result in a bar graph
+This Python script calculates the effective value from using midas on creeps then sorts and displays the result in a bar graph

 Editable variables at the top of the script